 - Two letters of recommendation submitted through PharmCAS.
 We prefer that one letter come from a college professor who can attest to your ability to enter a competitive professional program.
 If you have been out of school for some time, letters from a work setting can be helpful.
 Do not submit letters from family members or friends.

 - Official Pharmacy College Admission Test (PCAT) scores.
-PCAT waivers will be granted to any applicant who has earned a 3.25 GPA or higher in all required prerequisite math/science coursework, and has taken all required prerequisite math/science coursework within the last 7 years.
+PCAT waivers will be granted to any applicant who has earned a 3.25 GPA or higher in required prerequisite math/science coursework, has completed at least 16 graded semester hours in prerequisite science coursework, and has taken all required prerequisite math/science coursework within the last 7 years.
 Creighton Undergraduate applicants who have earned a 2.9 GPA or higher in all prerequisite math/science coursework, and have taken these courses only at Creighton within the last 7 years also qualify for the PCAT waiver.
 All applicants who do not meet the criteria for a PCAT waiver are required to take the PCAT and send scores to PharmCAS using PCAT code 104.
 The Admission Committee recommends the PCAT be taken following completion of at least one semester of organic chemistry.
 Students planning on taking the January PCAT are encouraged to submit the PharmCAS at least four weeks prior to taking the exam.
 Contact PCAT at 800.622.3231 for more information.

 Personal interviews are required in the admission process.
 Qualified applicants will be notified via email if they are selected for an interview.